C++98 OOP: Deep Dive into Classes and Objects

 memcpy(buffer, data.data(), data.size() * sizeof(float));

-8. The explicit Keyword
+8. The explicit keyword

-8.1 The Problem with Implicit Conversions
+8.1 The problem with implicit conversion

 class PWMChannel {